jpuopolo67/proctor/README.md

 * Enhancing the group management functionality to remove people from groups, grant certain levels of access to groups, etc.
 * Replacing the simple CSV-style grade book with an Excel spreadsheet and adding grading formulas automatically
-* Adding an upload feature to Blackboard and LConnect
+* Adding an upload feature to Blackboard and LConnect or, better yet, API-based integration
 * Create a Windows-compatible Docker image and share it on Docker Hub

 ## Wrap Up